 About the Cite them right textbook

-The Cite them right textbook can be used alongside Cite them right online.Key features:
+The Cite them right textbook can be used alongside the online platform.Key features:

 - Cite any information source, from ancient texts to Twitter

 - Examples are given in Harvard, APA, MHRA, MLA, OSCOLA, Chicago and Vancouver referencing styles